 Executive recruiting tip #7: Provide a great candidate experience

 When recruiting any candidate today, you really need to work hard to provide the best possible candidate experience.
 When it comes to executive recruiting, your efforts to improve your candidate experience should be scaled 10X.

 Remember, the best senior executive talent is being courted by many different companies.
-This is why you need to make sure that their candidate experience with your company really stands out.
+This is why you need to make sure that your candidates are getting the best executive search experience that really stands out.